On Regularizability and its Application to Online Control of Unstable LTI Systems: Abstract

 \section{Abstract}

-Recently, data-driven methods for control of dynamic systems have received considerable attention in system theory and machine learning as they provide a mechanism for feedback synthesis from the observed time-series data.
-However learning, say through direct policy updates, often requires assumptions such as knowing \emph{a priori} that the initial policy (gain) is stabilizing, e.g., when the open-loop system is stable.
-In this paper, we examine online regulation of (possibly unstable) partially unknown linear systems with no \emph{a priori} assumptions on the initial controller.
-First, we introduce and characterize the notion of ``regularizability'' for linear systems that gauges the capacity of a system to be regulated in finite-time in contrast to its asymptotic behaviour (commonly characterized by stabilizability/controllability).
-Next, having access only to the input matrix, we propose the \ac{DGR} synthesis that---as its name suggests---regulates the underlying states while also generating informative data that can subsequently be used for data-driven stabilization or \ac{sysID}.
-The analysis is also related in spirit, to the spectrum and the ``instability number'' of the underlying linear system, a novel geometric property studied in this work.
-We further elucidate our results by considering special structures for system parameters as well as boosting the performance of the algorithm via a rank-one matrix update using the discrete nature of data collection in the problem setup.
-Finally, we demonstrate the utility of the proposed approach via an example involving direct (online) regulation of the X-29 aircraft.
+Learning, say through direct policy updates, often requires assumptions such as knowing \emph{a priori} that the initial policy (gain) is stabilizing, {or persistently exciting (PE) input-output data, is available.} In this paper, we examine online regulation of (possibly unstable) partially unknown linear systems with no { prior access to an initial stabilizing controller nor PE input-output data; we instead leverage the knowledge of the input matrix for online regulation}.
+First, we introduce and characterize the notion of ``regularizability'' for linear systems that gauges the extent by which a system can be regulated in finite-time in contrast to its asymptotic behavior (commonly characterized by stabilizability/controllability).
+Next, having access only to the input matrix, we propose the \ac{DGR} synthesis procedure that---as its name suggests---regulates the underlying state while also generating informative data that can subsequently be used for data-driven stabilization or system identification.
+We further improve the computational performance of DGR via a rank-one update and demonstrate its utility in online regulation of the X-29 aircraft.